kostelansky17/NAOlution/README.md

   ---src/logs: every run of evolution creates own logs file
   ---src/models: contains models from evolution

+## How to find V-REP and NAOqi IP & ports
+TODO!

 ## Usage and exapmles

 ### To Use NAOqi framework for NAO in V-REP
-- First of all you need to change ip adresses and ports in src/consts.py.
+ First of all you need to change ip adresses and ports in src/consts.py.
+Especially `vrep_ip_1` and `vrep_port_2`.
  - Open V-REP load and run the simulation
-- run naoqi
+ - Next you need to run `joints_manager.py`.
+ - When is joints manager ready you can connect to NAO in NAOqi and use commands from NAOqi API.
+Expamle is in TODOOOOO!!!!.

+### Run genetic algorithm